Aqueous Cleaning Systems

-An Aqueous Cleaning System is a safe and effective alternative to solvent cleaning systems.
+An aqueous cleaning system is a safe and effective alternative to solvent cleaning systems.
 They are used for cleaning parts.
-Aqueous Cleaning Systems use water based chemicals (which are less hazardous to operate) and heat and mechanical energy to clean parts.
-They are safer because they reduce the release of VOC (volatile organic compounds) which cause medical issues.
-Aqueous Cleaning Systems are available in automatic, manual or both with programmable solution temperatures and other features.
-There are two main process styles of Aqueous Cleaning Systems: jet spray process and the power wash process.
-During the cleaning, a heated solution is flooded or blasted on the parts depending on the kind of Aqueous Cleaning Systems that is being used.
+Aqueous cleaning systems use water based chemicals (which are less hazardous to operate), heat, and mechanical energy to clean parts.
+They are safer because they reduce the release of VOC (volatile organic compounds), which can cause medical issues.
+Aqueous cleaning systems are available in automatic, manual, or both, with programmable solution temperatures and other features.
+There are two main process styles of aqueous cleaning systems: jet spray process and the power wash process.
+During the cleaning, a heated solution is flooded or blasted on the parts depending on the kind of aqueous cleaning systems that is being used.
 They basically work like dishwashers with a wash, rinse and dry cycle.

 Aqueous Cleaning Systems work by breaking up dirt and grease using heat, pressurized water, soap, and agitation.
-There are different kinds of Aqueous Cleaning Systems.
+There are different kinds of aqueous cleaning systems.
 Spray cabinets clean by spraying heated solutions at high pressures in an enclosed cabinet.
 Spray cabinets range and vary greatly in size.
-Ultrasonic units are equipped with transducers along the bottom or side of the tank and the transducer generate high-frequency sound waves that allow for a microscopic scrubbing action on the surfaces of parts.
-Immersion units have a removable false bottom which allows parts to be submerged in the solution and loosen soils and reduce scrubbing time.
+Ultrasonic units are equipped with transducers along the bottom or side of the tank, and the transducer generates high-frequency sound waves that allow for a microscopic scrubbing action on the surfaces of parts.
+Immersion units have a removable false bottom which allows parts to be submerged in the solution, loosen soils, and reduce scrubbing time.
 Drum top units are the most similar to solvent units.
 They use microbes in the aqueous solution to degrade oils and organic contaminants.
 These microbes are safe and pose no threat to those who come in contact with them.
-All these Aqueous Cleaning Systems have an aqueous solution in them that helps with the cleaning.
+All these aqueous cleaning systems have an aqueous solution in them that helps with the cleaning.

 Staging the Aqueous Cleaning Process